 Dr. Pedro Romero teaching interests include construction materials, pavement design and pavement maintenance, but also feels comfortable in the structures, geotechnical and transportation areas.
 His research expertise and interests deal with the use of materials in civil engineering applications (asphalt, concrete, composites); specifically he is interested in how the material properties affect the durability of structures.
 His research projects deal with mechanical testing, mechanics of materials including visco-elasticity and plasticity, design and construction of pavements using mechanistic methods, and maintenance and rehabilitation of infrastructure systems.
 He is a recognized expert in the area of asphalt materials and mechanical testing.
 Dr. Romero encourages CVEEN students to "find balance in your life" while going to school.

-Dr. Douglas Schmucker is an Associate Professor/Lecturer for the CVEEN department.
+Dr. Douglas Schmucker is a Professor/Lecturer for the CVEEN department.
 Dr. Schmucker has over 20 years of experience combining consulting, teaching, research and development, specializing in structures.
 Not only does Dr. Schmucker teach full time, he is also a private structural consultant.
 His teaching interests include statics, strength of materials, professional practice and design, structural analysis and structure loads and analysis.

 Dr. Glenn Sjoden’s outlook is “If an engineering system can be modeled, we can perform the research & development to solve, design, and optimize it!”
 He is excited to apply his over three decades of combined experience as a military officer, professor, consultant, and chief scientist as the new College of Engineering Energy Solutions Presidential Endowed Chair.
 Dr. Sjoden’s teaching interests are numerical methods and nuclear physics.
 As an expert in radiation transport and nuclear reactor physics, “understanding where and how radiation interacts” in any engineering application is key.
 In addition, Glenn also pursues development and application of numerical algorithms for modeling novel applications, integrated engineering design, and physics-based optimization employing his proficiency in High Performance Computing (HPC).
 He encourages CVEEN students to "map out your degree plan as soon as you can.
 Once you do that, take the electives you’re most interested in."